TeachersFirst's Dr. Seuss Resources

 In the ClassroomShare this site (video or activity) on your interactive whiteboard or projector.
 Use at a center to provide self-directed explorations.
 Offer on your class website as a resource for home use.
 Assign different areas to students based on their strengths and weaknesses.
 Some games even allow students to create their own version.
 Provide this website as a guide to parents to practice necessary skills for young students.

 Grades6 to 12

 In the ClassroomThis collection offers rich opportunities during the study of World War II.
 Students can trace the tensions and events of the war year by year or by issue.
-See this lesson planthat delves into a few of Seuss's cartoons, but this collection has many more examples so you can go even further.
-Have students create explanations using Thinglink, reviewed here, an image annotation tool that allows you to reference images by URL, add text, links, audio and video.
+Redefine students' learning by having pairs or small groups create their own comic about a current event and explain it using Thinglink, reviewed here, an image annotation tool that allows you to reference images by URL, add text, links, audio and video.